Tropical Storm Franklin forecast to reach Dominican Republic, Haiti by Wednesday

 One tropical storm remains in the Atlantic basin while two others dissipated Monday and a depression in the Gulf of Mexico may intensify.

-Tropical Storm Franklin is a strong and healthy system that will reach the Hispaniola, including Haiti and Dominican Republic, by Wednesday.
+Tropical Storm Franklin is a strong and healthy system that will reach the Hispaniola, including Haiti and Dominican Republic, by Wednesday, the National Hurricane Center said.

 Two other tropical storms dissipated Monday.
 Emily became a remnant and Gert dissipated into a depression.
 Gert had become a tropical storm earlier in the day.